patryk-rybak/REBEL/README.md

 # 1) Install vLLM first
 pip install vllm

-# 2) Remove CUDA-sensitive PyTorch packages that can conflict with vLLM builds
+# 2) Remove PyTorch that may cause conflict
-#    (torch is required, torchvision/torchaudio are not used in this code)
-pip uninstall -y torch torchvision torchaudio
+pip uninstall -y torch

-# 3) Install PyTorch matching your CUDA toolchain
+# 3) Install PyTorch matching your CUDA toolchain and a required version by vLLM
 # Example for CUDA 12.1 (adjust as needed for your environment):
 pip install torch --index-url https://download.pytorch.org/whl/cu121
 ```